rikosellic/veriast/README.md

 # A Prototype Verus Project to Verify Asterinas
 Currently include some simplified code from memory pages.
 ## How to run
-Confugure your verus settings and run
+Configure your verus settings following [build instructions](https://github.com/verus-lang/verus/blob/main/INSTALL.md) and run

 `verus src/lib.rs`